Magnesium oil is my secret for hair, for sleep and less stress – plenty of benefits, no side effects! Use this easy recipe to make it and save money!

 Step 4.
 Pour into a glass spray bottle.

 Step 5.
-Use daily.
+Use it daily.

-A Note on Topical Magnesium
+A Note On Topical Magnesium

 - The Food and Nutrition Board share their recommended daily dosage for magnesium on this chart.